bolt-observer/agent/README.md

 ```

 It tries the best to have sane defaults so you can just start it up on your node without further hassle.
-If you have a strange lnd dir you might need:
+If you have a strange lnd dir (`/storage` in the example) you might need:
 ```
 ./balance-agent --lnddir /storage/lnd/ --tlscertpath /storage/lnd/data/secrets/lnd.cert
 ```